Why Do My Toes Spread Apart When Walking?

 The front of your foot is critical for establishing a stable base of support for walking.
 So what happens when, instead, it’s a mushy mess?
 For example, if you have this issue, you may notice that your toes spread apart when walking.
 What happens is that the forces that your foot should absorb get transferred to your ankle, knee, and hip, and those joints start complaining.
 Let me explain.

-The Transverse Metatarsal Ligament: the Critical Forefoot Stabilizer
+The Transverse Metatarsal Ligament

 The forefoot (or the distal portion of the foot, where the toes live) houses a band of tissue called the transverse metatarsal ligament.
-This ligament runs across the forefoot and not only connects the five metatarsal bones (the bones that form the toes at the end) but holds them nice and tight, providing just the right amount of firm flexibility to provide proper walking motion in the foot.
+This ligament runs across the forefoot and not only connects the five metatarsal bones (the bones that form the toes at the end) but holds them nice and tight, providing just the right amount of firm flexibility to provide proper walking motion in the foot (1).
 When there is a problem with this ligament (e.g., the ligament has become lax, or loose) the forefoot can become unstable.

 The foot angles a bit as you walk, so you need a firm foundation of support in the forefoot to allow that to happen.
 This also stores and releases energy, giving you “spring” in your step.
 This is why the transverse metatarsal ligaments (along with the supporting muscles) are so critical here.Learn about Regenexx procedures for foot & ankle conditions.

-Why Do My Toes Spread Apart When Walking
+Why Toes Spread Apart When Walking

-This happens because the energy that was supposed to be absorbed by the stable forefoot and tight metatarsal ligament instead get transferred up the kinetic chain (to the next joint or joints up).
-Similarly, if the forefoot is unstable, this can cause too much motion at the ankle, knee, and hip as the foot caves inward as it hits the ground.
+This happens because the energy that was supposed to be absorbed by the stable forefoot and tight metatarsal ligament instead gets transferred up the kinetic chain (to the next joint or joints up).
+Similarly, if the forefoot is unstable, this can cause too much motion at the ankle, knee, and hip as the foot caves inward as it hits the ground (2).

 One sign of this instability in the forefoot is toes that spread apart when walking as the ligament is no longer firm enough to hold the metatarsals tightly together.
 This is a sure sign of a “mushy” foot that can’t absorb forces or help stabilize the ankle, knee, and hip.
 Let’s take a look at the forefoot of one of my patients and compare his normal forefoot on one side to his abnormal one on the opposite side.

-My Patient with the “Mushy” Forefoot
+A Patient With “Mushy” Forefoot

 When I examine his normal forefoot, I look first at the lateral side, or outside of the foot, to see if there is any abnormality or play in the metatarsals.
 To do this, I’m stabilizing one part of the forefoot with one hand as I move one metatarsal bone against the other.
 As the video shows, I find no abnormal motion there.
 Next, I check the medial side, or inside, of the foot, for joint play in the metatarsals there.
 Again, no abnormal motion there.